estmon8u-org/team-zeal-project/README.md

     # Ensure pip is up-to-date
     python -m pip install --upgrade pip

-    # Option 1: Using pip directly
-    pip install -e . # Use pyproject.toml for install

-    # Option 2: Using make command
+    # Install project dependencies (includes DVC, PyTorch, etc.)
-    make requirements # This also uses pip install -e . behind the scenes
+    pip install -e .

-    # Optional: Install dev dependencies if needed separately (ruff, pytest etc. included above via pyproject)
-    # pip install -r requirements.txt # Can also use this, but pyproject.toml is preferred
     ```
-4.  **Accept WandB Team Invitation & Login (First Time Only):**
+4.  **Accept WandB Team Invitation & Login (First Time Only - For Original Team):**
-    *   Ensure you have accepted the invitation to join the **`emontel1-depaul-university`** team/entity on WandB (check your email or WandB notifications).
-You'll need a free WandB account associated with the invited email address.
+    *   If you are part of the original project team and want to log to the shared WandB space: Ensure you have accepted the invitation to join the **`emontel1-depaul-university`** team/entity on WandB.
-    *   Run `wandb login` in your terminal and follow the prompts to authenticate your WandB account if you haven't used WandB on this machine before.
-This ensures your runs log to the shared team project.
+    *   Run `wandb login` in your terminal and follow the prompts to authenticate.
+    *   *For general users setting up their own instance, you will configure your own WandB project/entity later if desired (see `conf/config.yaml`).*

-5.  **Set Up DVC Remote (Google Drive - First Time Only):**
+5.  **Setting Up DVC (Data Version Control) with Your Own Remote Storage:**

-    *   **Permissions:** Ensure the Google Drive folder (ID: `19qyjvhry7pP9AF4q03hbKl4M5EWhrtk2`, specified in `.dvc/config`) has been shared with your `@depaul.edu` / `@gmail.com` Google account with **Editor** permissions by the project lead.
-    *   **Authenticate DVC:** The first time you run a command like `dvc pull`, you will be prompted to authenticate DVC with Google Drive via your browser.
-Follow the instructions, making sure to log in with your appropriate Google account and grant permissions.
+    This project uses DVC to manage large data files and models.
+The Git repository contains `.dvc` metafiles that point to the actual data.
+If you want to replicate the project with your own data storage, follow these steps (using Google Drive as an example):

+*   **5.1.
+Initialize DVC (if starting a project from absolute scratch):**
+    Your cloned repository should already have a `.dvc` directory and configuration.
+If it didn't (e.g., you were starting a new project based on this one), you would run:
     ```bash
-        # Example command to trigger authentication if needed:
-        dvc pull data/raw/imagenette2-160.tgz.dvc
+    dvc init
     ```
-6.  **Pull DVC Tracked Files (Raw Data & Baseline Model):**
+    This creates the `.dvc` directory and a basic configuration.

+*   **5.2.
+Configure Your DVC Remote (Example: Google Drive):**
+    1.  **Create a folder in your Google Drive** where you want to store the DVC-tracked files.
+    2.  **Get the Folder ID:** Open the folder in Google Drive.
+The ID is the last part of the URL (e.g., if the URL is `https://drive.google.com/drive/folders/ABCDEFG12345`, the ID is `ABCDEFG12345`).
+    3.  **Modify or Add DVC Remote Configuration:**
+        The existing `.dvc/config` file in this repository points to the original authors' Google Drive.
+You'll need to update it to point to *your* Google Drive folder, or add a new remote.

+        **Option A: Modify the existing 'gdrive' remote (Recommended for simplicity if you're the primary user of your fork):**
         ```bash
-    # Pull all files tracked by DVC using the authenticated remote
-    dvc pull
-    # Or pull specific files:
-    # dvc pull data/raw/imagenette2-160.tgz.dvc
-    # dvc pull models/resnet18_baseline_v1.pth.dvc
+        dvc remote modify gdrive url gdrive://YOUR_GOOGLE_DRIVE_FOLDER_ID
         ```
+        Replace `YOUR_GOOGLE_DRIVE_FOLDER_ID` with the ID you obtained.

+        **Option B: Add a new remote (if you want to keep the original remote config for reference):**
+        ```bash
+        dvc remote add mygdrive gdrive://YOUR_GOOGLE_DRIVE_FOLDER_ID
+        dvc remote default mygdrive # Set your new remote as the default
+        ```

+    4.  **Set DVC Google Drive Credentials (Optional but Recommended for Automation/CI):**
+        By default, DVC will use `gdrive_use_default_credential true` which prompts for browser authentication.
+For more control or non-interactive environments, you might configure specific OAuth credentials.
+        ```bash
+        # Example: Use default browser authentication (usually sufficient for personal use)
+        dvc remote modify gdrive gdrive_use_default_credential true
+        # If you added 'mygdrive', use:
+        # dvc remote modify mygdrive gdrive_use_default_credential true
+        ```
+        For advanced credential setup (e.g., service accounts or your own client ID/secret), refer to the [official DVC Google Drive documentation](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive).
+        *Security Note: Be careful with client secrets.
+Do not commit them directly to Git.
+Use `.dvc/config.local` (which is in `.dvc/.gitignore`) for sensitive remote configurations if needed.*

+    5.  **Authenticate DVC with Google Drive:**
+        The first time you run a DVC command that interacts with the remote (like `dvc push` or `dvc pull` in the next steps), you will likely be prompted to authenticate via your browser.
+Follow the instructions, making sure to log in with your Google account that has access to the folder you created.

+*   **5.3.
+Download and Version the Raw Dataset:**
+    1.  **Download the Dataset:** The Imagenette-160 (v2 split) dataset can be downloaded from the [FastAI GitHub repository](https://github.com/fastai/imagenette).
+        Direct link to `imagenette2-160.tgz`: [https://s3.amazonaws.com/fast-ai-imageclas/imagenette2-160.tgz](https://s3.amazonaws.com/fast-ai-imageclas/imagenette2-160.tgz)
+    2.  **Place the Dataset:** Create the directory `data/raw/` if it doesn't exist, and place the downloaded `imagenette2-160.tgz` file into it.
+        The path should be: `data/raw/imagenette2-160.tgz`
+    3.  **Track with DVC:** Tell DVC to track this file.
+This will create/overwrite `data/raw/imagenette2-160.tgz.dvc`.
+        ```bash
+        dvc add data/raw/imagenette2-160.tgz
+        ```
+    4.  **Commit the Metafile to Git:**
+        ```bash
+        git add data/raw/imagenette2-160.tgz.dvc .dvc/config
+        git commit -m "feat: Track raw Imagenette dataset with DVC and update remote config"
+        ```
+    5.  **Push to Your DVC Remote:**
+        ```bash
+        dvc push
+        ```
+        This uploads the `imagenette2-160.tgz` (as managed by DVC) to your configured Google Drive folder.

+*   **5.4.
+Baseline Model (You will train your own):**
+    The `.dvc` file for the baseline model (`models/resnet18_baseline_v1.pth.dvc`) in this repository points to the original authors' DVC storage.
+    **You will train your own baseline model in the "Usage Instructions" (Step 3: Run Baseline Model Training).**
+    After training, your best model will be saved (e.g., in `outputs/YYYY-MM-DD/HH-MM-SS/best_model.pth`).
+You can then optionally track this model with DVC:
+    ```bash
+    # Example after training:
+    # dvc add outputs/YYYY-MM-DD/HH-MM-SS/best_model.pth -o models/my_resnet18_baseline_v1.pth
+    # git add models/my_resnet18_baseline_v1.pth.dvc
+    # git commit -m "model: Add my trained baseline model to DVC"
+    # dvc push
+    ```
+    For now, you don't need to pull any pre-existing DVC-tracked model.
+If you see a DVC file for a model, you can generally ignore it until you've trained your own.

 ## 6. Usage Instructions